Aiven-Open/klaw-docs/docs/docs/howto/kafka-cluster-migration/tenant-config.rst

-Tenant Configuration
+Tenant configuration
 ====================

-A Tenant in klaw terminology is an isolated klaw environment which has its own set of clusters, environments, users, teams, topics etc.
+A Tenant, in Klaw terminology, is an isolated Klaw environment with its own clusters, environments, users, teams, topics, etc.
-Users of one tenants are totally isolated from other tenants.
-They cannot view topics or any information of other tenants, even thought they share the same klaw instance.
+Users of one tenant are isolated from other tenants.
+They cannot view topics or any information of other tenants, even though they share the same Klaw instance.

-Every installation of klaw comes with a single (default) tenant.
+Every installation of Klaw comes with a single (default) tenant.

-The following can be configured in a tenant.
+You can configure the following in a tenant:

 - Base sync environment
-    This is the base kafka environment in a hierarchy of environments.
-Make sure this environment already exists under Environments (kafka).
+    This is the base Apache Kafka environment in a hierarchy of environments.
+Make sure this environment already exists under Environments (Kafka).

-    Field : baseSyncEnvironment
+    Field: baseSyncEnvironment

 - Order of Kafka Topics promotion environments
-    Define a set of environments in order for promotion of a kafka topic.
+    Define a set of environments in order for the promotion of a Kafka topic.
 Ex : ["DEV", "TST"].
-Make sure this environment already exists under Environments (kafka)
+Make sure this environment already exists under Environments (Kafka)

-    Field : orderOfTopicPromotionEnvsList
+    Field: orderOfTopicPromotionEnvsList

 - Request Topics Environments List
-    Define a set of environments on which kafka topics can be requested for directly.
+    Define a set of environments for which kafka topics can be requested directly.
 Other environments cannot be requested directly, and topics can only be promoted to them.

-    Field : requestTopicsEnvironmentsList
+    Field: requestTopicsEnvironmentsList

 - Base sync environment Kafka Connector
-    This is the base kafka connect environment in a hierarchy of environments.
-Make sure this environment already exists under
+    This is the base Kafka connect environment in a hierarchy of environments.
+Make sure this environment already exists under Environments (Kafka connect).
-    Environments (kafka connect).

-    Field : baseSyncKafkaConnectCluster
+    Field: baseSyncKafkaConnectCluster

 - Order of Kafka Connect promotion environments
-    Define a set of environments in order for promotion of a kafka connector.
+    Define a set of environments in order for the promotion of a Kafka connector.
 Ex : ["DEV", "TST"].
-Make sure this environment already exists under Environments (kafka connect)
+Make sure this environment already exists under Environments (Kafka connect)

-    Field : orderOfConnectorsPromotionEnvsList
+    Field: orderOfConnectorsPromotionEnvsList

 - Request Connectors Environments List
-    Define a set of environments on which kafka connectors can be requested for directly.
+    Define a set of environments for which Kafka connectors can be requested directly.
 Other environments cannot be requested directly, and connectors can only be promoted to them.

-    Field : requestConnectorsEnvironmentsList
+    Field: requestConnectorsEnvironmentsList

 Sample Tenant configuration for Property : ``klaw.tenant.config``::